rollbar/docs/policy/security.md

 Our [privacy policy](http://rollbar.com/privacy) details the type of data we collect via our website and notifiers.

-All data collected from our notifiers is stored in a raw and aggregated form.
-Both the aggregated and raw data is available via our website as well as our API.
+All data collected from our notifiers is stored in raw and aggregated forms.
+Both the aggregated and raw data are available via our website as well as our API.
 More information about our API can be found [here](http://rollbar.com/docs/api_overview/).

 ## Data transmission